The Boka sonic toothbrush is a great electric toothbrush which I could happily use on a daily basis.

 If you are short of time, the answers to the following 3 questions should let you know all you need to about the Boka electric toothbrush.
 If I have missed something, let me know in the comments.

-If you want more detail, you can read my full Boka power brush review further down the page.
+If you want more detail, you can read my full Boka power brush review or watch the review video further down the page.

 1. Is there anything drastically wrong with this toothbrush?